 A Dependent Care Spending Account, or DCSA, allows you to pay work-related dependent care expenses with pretax income.
 This account is only for daycare costs for children and dependent adults, and cannot be used to pay for dependent medical care.
-The funds can be used only for expenses incurred during the 2022 plan year.
-If you have money left in your account on December 31, you have until March 15, 2023, to spend funds deposited during 2022.
-You will have until March 31, 2023, to request reimbursement from your

-2022 funds for expenses incurred on or before March 15, 2023.
+The funds can be used only for expenses incurred during the 2023 plan year.
+If you have money left in your account on December 31, you have until March 15, 2024, to spend funds contributed during 2023.
+You will have until March 31, 2024, to request reimbursement from your 2023 funds for expenses incurred on or before March 15, 2024.
 You will forfeit any funds left in your account after the reimbursement deadline.